zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 1. Login into Enterprise Manager as a Self-Service User.
 Self-Service User credentials are: **cyrus/welcome1**

-2. By default, you'll see the Database Cloud Self Service Portal landing page as shown below.
+2. By default, you will see the Database Cloud Self Service Portal landing page as shown below.

   ![](images/2d9dd5550b4774b590ccb4b1815ac70d.jpg " ")